Science & Experience of Cold Plunge Therapy

 A word of caution: Nothing in this book is to be attempted by the faint of heart, or by those with significant medical issues without first discussing it with your physician.

 In her book, The Upside of Stress, Stanford psychologist Kelly McGonigal, PhD, describes a standardized diagnostic for measuring stress response called the cold pressor test.[3]
 It works by having the subject submerge a hand in a bowl of ice water while a researchers monitor vital signs like heart rate, breath rate, or fingertip perspiration.
 The longer the subject can stand to keep their hand in the freezing water, the more stress they are thought to be able to handle.
-She writes the following to give her readers some idea of the difficulty of the cold pressor test.
+To give her readers some idea of the difficulty of the cold pressor test, Prof. McGonigal wrote "Below five degrees (Celsius, about 41°F), water becomes so painfully cold that it feels like it is burning your skin.
+If you were to immerse your whole body in water this cold, it would kill you in less than a minute."
+Well, Prof. McGonigal was wrong.

-Well, Dr. McGonigal was wrong about the "kill you in less than a minute" part.
 I've done ice baths in 34°F water, submerged up to my neck for over 20 minutes, and I'm still here.
-So are Wim Hof, Scott Carney, Joe Rogan, and countless others who have spent twenty minutes or more submerged in freezing cold water.
-So, while McGonigal is being hyperbolic about the lethality of cold plunge therapy (and, in the process, inadvertently emphasizing my point about the role experience plays in science), she gets psychology right.
+So are Wim Hof, Joe Rogan, and countless others who have spent twenty minutes or more submerged in freezing cold water.
+So, while Prof. McGonigal is being hyperbolic about the lethality of cold plunge therapy (and, in the process, inadvertently emphasizing my point about the role experience plays in science), she gets psychology right.
 Although the cold won't kill you, it can feel like it will.

 Cold can be painful.
 Cold can be shocking.
 Cold can be scary – which is why it is so transformative.